-- identifying, assessing, monitoring and reporting on the Group's compliance risk exposures; - assessing possible impact of legal and regulatory change and monitoring the appropriateness of compliance procedures; and - assisting, challenging and advising the Group in fulfilling its responsibilities to manage compliance risks.
+- identifying, assessing, monitoring and reporting on the Group's compliance risk exposures; - assessing possible impact of regulatory change and monitoring the appropriateness of compliance procedures; and - assisting, challenging and advising the Group in fulfilling its responsibilities to manage compliance risks.

-The activities and responsibilities undertaken by Group Compliance are set out in the Group Compliance Charter and those policies where it has delegated responsibilities.
+The activities and responsibilities undertaken by Group Compliance are set out in the Group Compliance charter and those policies where it has delegated responsibilities.
 These set out how the roles and responsibilities interact with the operational and support functions of the Group as well as with the GMB and GRC.
-The Charter applies to all Group subsidiaries and branches.
+The charter applies to all Group subsidiaries and branches.
 Compliance standards are applied to external service providers.

-The objectives of the Group Compliance team are specified within the Charter, including:
+The objectives of the Group Compliance team are summarised within the charter, including:

 - regulatory compliance;

 - risk assessment;

 - control framework;

 - monitoring;

 - training, advice and support;

 - policies;

 - event reporting and Investigation;

 - board reporting;

 - regulator and market engagement;

 - financial crime and data protection;

 - sanctions; and

 - security and data governance.

-The Charter also sets out key performance measures to assess the effectiveness of Group Compliance.
+The charter also sets out key performance measures to assess the effectiveness of Group Compliance.
 These include but are not limited to:

-- production and performance of an annual compliance monitoring plan; - production and review of compliance related policies and standards; - delivery of compliance induction training, completion of annual compliance themed e-learning modules, and thematic training for all levels of staff including the Board; - identifying emerging legal and regulatory obligations and keeping up to date the legal & regulatory library; - production and performance of thematic reviews and compliance benchmarking; - delivery of periodic reporting and MI to Board including an annual Money Laundering Reporting Officer (MLRO) report; and performance of regular sanctions screening and reporting of sanctions breaches and suspicious transactions.
+- production and performance of an annual compliance monitoring plan; - production and review of compliance related policies and standards; - delivery of compliance training, completion of annual compliance themed e-learning modules, and thematic training for all levels of staff including the Board; - identifying emerging regulatory obligations and keeping up to date the legal & regulatory library; - production and performance of thematic reviews; - delivery of periodic reporting and MI to Board including an annual Money Laundering Reporting Officer (MLRO) report; and - performance of regular sanctions screening and reporting of sanctions breaches and suspicious transactions.

-Group Compliance gains its authority from the GRC and the Group Compliance Director is accountable to the Chairman of that Committee.
+Group Compliance gains its authority from the GRC and the Group Compliance Director is accountable to the Chairman of that committee.